sl4430/Tools-of-Pynalitics/README.md

-Zhajinhua(China Card Game) in Python
+Zhajinhua(Chinese Card Game) in Python
 ====

 Group Name and Section